-Ceiling treatments for the kitchen, bathroom, living room that are different from the other spaces in the house will enhance the look of the rooms and make them more interesting.
+Ceiling treatments for the kitchen, bathroom, and living room that are different from the other spaces in the house will enhance the look of the rooms and make them more interesting.

-Here’s a state-of-the-art kitchen perfect for a two-story Modern style home that includes five bedrooms, 5.5 baths, and a second floor master suite.
+Here’s a state-of-the-art kitchen perfect for a two-story Modern style home that includes five bedrooms, 5.5 baths, and a second-floor master suite.
 The light gray conventional ceiling with its smooth surface breaks the dark brown tones that dominate the kitchen area.
 White pendant lights hang from a gray and brown metal grid at the center of the ceiling (Plan #161-1084).

-How about a painted ceiling in the bathroom to make it unconventional and fascinating – as in this bathroom in a rustic 3,469-square-foot Ranch style home with two bedrooms and 2.5 baths?
+How about a painted ceiling in the bathroom to make it unconventional and fascinating – as in this bathroom in a rustic 3,469-square-foot ranch style home with two bedrooms and 2.5 baths?
 For illumination, there are hanging lights and one bright light bulb at the center of the ceiling (Plan #161-1091).

 A conventional smooth ceiling in the kitchen area and a beamed one in the living space make for an innovative combination in this Great Room of a two-story, five-bedroom, 5.5-bath Luxury Cottage style home (Plan #198-1117).